alchemycodelab/bootcamp-one-prework/README.md

 * If the Slack channel for your class has not yet been set up, please be patient!
 Admissions will contact you once it has been created.
 * Generally you should be invited within 2 weeks of the start date for your class.
 If you have not been added by that time, please contact admissions.
-* If you are taking Bootcamp Prep, there will be a Slack channel for both the Bootcamp Prep class, and then the Bootcamp One class
+* There will be a Slack channel for both the Bootcamp Prep class, and then the Bootcamp One class

 - We use Slack to share resources, chat, make announcements, and collaborate.